igrowbeards/homebrew/RPG.md

   * `COG` Cognition
   * `CHR` Charisma

-  All attributes start at 5, You get 15 points when characters are created to buff these scores.
+  All attributes start at 5, You get 15 points when characters are created to increase these scores, however at character creation no single attribute may be higher than 15.
-  In addition at character creation you may lower one attribute to by up to 5 points (to 0) and use the points removed on one of your other attributes if you so choose.
-  Any attribute at 0 or bellow should be a major part of the character and role-played as such.
+  In addition at character creation you may optionally lower one attribute to by up to 5 points (to 0) and use the same number of points removed on one of your other attributes.
+Keep in mind that any attribute below 5 should be a major part of the character and role-played as such.

   In addition to being used as the basis for checks when a talent is not more appropriate your attributes modify the results of other actions your player may take.

   * `STR` modifies the damage dealt when you hit someone with something held in your hand or thrown.
   * `AGL` makes you more difficult to hit (adds to your armor class)